KledEatsTacos/NotepadPPP/README.md

+# Notepad+++

-This is a simple text editor app that I probably won't visit ever again, so good luck with that. <br>
+This is my first homework for my Object-Oriented Programming class.
+The program is a simple text editor app.

-P.S.
-I jokingly named this program Notepad+++.
-How very ironic...
+## Features
+- Create and edit text files.
+- Save and load text files.
+- Basic text editing functionalities like cut, copy, and paste.

+This project will probably put Notepad++ out of business.